Our people

 Jon Franklin

-Jon oversees the development of services provided by PBE to support social sector organisations and funders to measure their economic impact, as well as supporting the organisation’s wider research and policy programme.
-He has supervised or directly delivered more than 30 reports for charities and co-authored a report examining the challenges of measuring the value of the non-profit sector.
-He helped to develop the content for a training course and advice programme that has now been delivered to more than 130 charities, receiving an average recommendation score of 9.8 out of 10.
+Jon oversees the delivery of all PBE’s research and analysis.
+In his eight years working with PBE he has supervised or directly delivered more than 50 reports for charities as well as research about low wellbeing and the value of the non-profit sector.
+He helped to develop the content for a training course and advice programme that has now been delivered to more than 500 charities, receiving an average recommendation score of 9.5 out of 10.

 Prior to working with PBE, Jon worked for the Government Economic Service for 13 years, focusing on policy appraisal, evaluation and forecasting in the taxation, property and aviation sectors.